Samuelk-Chase/CS3450-Software-Engineering/High-level-Design/Security-Desigh.md

 # Security Design
 This document was generated with the assistance of ChatGPT, which provided efficient and well-structured explanations for our chosen security measures.
 It helped articulate our reasoning more clearly and concisely than I could have expressed on my own, ensuring a thorough and well-documented approach to our security design.
 ## Authentication and Authorization
-To secure user accounts and prevent unauthorized access, the game will implement **OAuth** for authentication.
-This approach offers a secure, industry-standard way to manage login credentials while ensuring user data protection.
-Key aspects of authentication include:
+To secure user accounts and prevent unauthorized access, I chose **OAuth** for authentication.
+This is an industry-standard approach that removes the need for our game to store and manage passwords directly, reducing security risks

-- **OAuth Implementation:** Users will log in via trusted third-party authentication providers (e.g., Google, Microsoft, Discord, Steam).
-OAuth is chosen because it reduces the need for the game to store and manage sensitive passwords directly, offloading security concerns to well-established authentication providers.
+- **OAuth Implementation:** Players will log in using trusted thrid-party authentication providers like, Google, Microsoft,or Apple.
+This makes it easer for players to sign in without having to remember new credentials while also leveraging the security measures that these platforms already have in place.
-- **Token-Based Authentication:** After successful login, a short-lived **access token** will be issued, while a refresh token can be used to maintain session continuity.
-This ensures that users remain logged in without repeatedly entering their credentials while keeping authentication secure.
+- **Token-Based Authentication:** After a successful login, a short-lived access token will be issued, while a refresh token could be used to maintained session continuity.
+I chose this approach because it balances security and user convenience.
+This would keep users logged in without forcing them to re-login multiple times.
-- **Two-Factor Authentication (2FA):** For additional security, users may enable **2FA** via email or authentication apps.
-This will only be considered if sensitive user data is collected, as it adds another layer of protection against unauthorized access, particularly for high-value accounts.
+- **Two-Factor Authentication (2FA):** This will be an optional feature for users who want to add security, particualrly for accounts with high in-game value.
+I included this because it mitigates account takeovers but wont be mandatory unless we store sensitive personal data like credit cards.

 ## Data Protection & Privacy
-User privacy and secure data handling are a priority.
-The game will adhere to industry best practices for **encryption, storage, and compliance** with data protection regulations.
+Protecting player data is a top priority.
+I designed our approach based on encryption best practices and compliance with industry regulations.

-- **Password Protection:** User passwords will be **hashed and salted** using a strong hashing algorithm if OAuth is not used.
-This ensures that even if the database is compromised, attackers cannot easily retrieve user passwords.
+- **Password Protection:** If we ever need to store passwords (for example, if OAuth is unavailable), they will be hashed and salted using a secure hashing algorithm.
+This ensures that even if our database is compromised, attackers can’t easily retrieve the passwords.
-- **Encryption of Sensitive Data:** All personally identifiable information (**PII**) and game-related data stored in the database will be encrypted (should the team deem necessary).
-Encryption protects user data from unauthorized access, ensuring compliance with security best practices.
+- **Encryption of Sensitive Data:**Any personally identifiable information (PII) or game-related data will be encrypted where necessary.
+I chose this because it minimizes risks in case of data leaks while ensuring compliance with security standards.
-- **Anonymized Analytics:** User analytics data will be **aggregated and anonymized** before being stored for business analysis, ensuring compliance with **GDPR and CCPA**.
-This ensures that user data is not personally identifiable while still allowing valuable insights for improving the game.
+- **Anonymized Analytics:** Analytics data will be aggregated and anonymized before storage to comply with regulations like GDPR and CCPA.
+This ensures that player data remains private while still allowing us to analyze game trends.
-- **Secure Communication:** All client-server interactions will use **TLS 1.3 encryption** to protect against eavesdropping and man-in-the-middle attacks.
-TLS 1.3 was chosen because it is the latest and most secure; while this is just a game, TLS 1.3 was also a solid option because it only uses **1 round trip instead of 2**, making it **faster**, which may be useful in a multiplayer game.
+- **Secure Communication:**  I chose TLS 1.3 encryption for client-server communication because it prevents eavesdropping and MITM (Man-in-the-Middle) attacks.
+TLS 1.3 is also faster than previous versions because it only requires one round trip instead of two.
+This is especially useful for multiplayer gaming, where latency matters.

+## payment Security with Stripe
+Since we could be handling in-game transactions, I decided to use Stripe as our payment processor.

+- Stripe is a widely trusted payment provider with built-in security measures like PCI DSS compliance and fraud detection.
+It also supports multiple payment methods, including credit cards, Apple Pay, and Google Pay, making it easy for players to complete transactions securely.
+- Instead of handling credit card details directly, we will use Stripe’s tokenization system to process payments securely.
+This means we never store sensitive payment data ourselves, reducing our security liability.
+- Stripe includes real-time fraud detection, which helps prevent unauthorized transactions.
+I chose this because it adds an extra layer of security to in-game purchases and prevents chargebacks due to fraudulent activity.

 ## Mitigating Common Attacks
-The game must be resilient against various forms of cyber threats that can disrupt gameplay or compromise user data.
+Since online games are often targeted by cyber threats, I designed a set of security measures to protect our game from common attacks.
 ### 1. DDoS Protection
-Distributed Denial of Service (DDoS) attacks can overload game servers, causing latency issues or service disruptions.
-To mitigate this:
+DDoS attacks can cause major disruptions in multiplayer games, so I implemented multiple layers of defense:

-- **Rate Limiting & Throttling:** API requests and multiplayer actions will be **rate-limited** to prevent excessive requests from a single source.
-This helps mitigate bot-driven traffic spikes that could degrade performance.
+- **Rate Limiting & Throttling:** Limits excessive requests from a single source to prevent bot-driven traffic spikes.
-- **Traffic Monitoring & IP Filtering:** Traffic will be monitored using **behavioral analysis and anomaly detection** to identify and block suspicious activity.
-This helps detect large-scale bot-driven attacks before they affect gameplay.
+- **Traffic Monitoring & IP Filtering:**  Detects unusual traffic patterns and blocks suspicious requests before they affect gameplay.
-- **CDN & Load Balancing:** A **Content Delivery Network (CDN)** will distribute game data efficiently, while **load balancing** ensures traffic is handled evenly across multiple servers.
-This helps prevent any single server from being overwhelmed.
+- **CDN & Load Balancing:** A Content Delivery Network (CDN)  distributes game assets efficiently, and load balancing ensures fair distribution of incoming traffic across servers.

 ### 2. SQL Injection & Input Validation
 Malicious actors may attempt to manipulate game database queries via SQL injection.
 Preventative measures include:

-- **Parameterized Queries & ORM (Object-Relational Mapping):** Instead of raw SQL, an ORM (e.g., SQLAlchemy, Django ORM) will be used to sanitize user input.
-This eliminates the risk of attackers injecting malicious SQL commands.
+- **Parameterized Queries & ORM (Object-Relational Mapping):**  Using Django ORM or SQLAlchemy ensures all user inputs are automatically sanitized before being used in queries.
-- **Strict Input Validation:** All user inputs (e.g., usernames, chat messages, deck names) will be **validated and sanitized** before processing.
-This ensures that only properly formatted input is accepted, reducing the risk of injection attacks.
+- **Strict Input Validation:**  we would want to make sure that all user input (usernames, chat messages, deck names) is validated before being processed, reducing the risk of malicious data being injected.

 ### 3. Cross-Site Scripting (XSS) and Cross-Site Request Forgery (CSRF)
 To prevent unauthorized script execution and malicious actions via the web interface: